cardboard-iguana/cardboard-iguana.com/notes/metasploit.md

 impersonate_token $DOMAIN\\$USER
 ```

-Not 100% sure where the "tokens" come from here...
-Mimikatz, maybe?
+Not 100% sure where the "tokens" come from here… Mimikatz, maybe?

 ### Process Migration